-A Facilitated Lessons Learned Session Concerning the Former Glenway Golf Course Lands Marianneville Developments Limited Project Learning from the past...with an eye to the future
+A Facilitated Lessons Learned Session Concerning the Former Glenway Golf Course Lands Marianneville Developments Limited Project Learning from the past...with an eye to the future e production and dy'e to the full

 Agenda

 Overarching Meeting Objectives:

 - Debrief on the Glenway experience share perceived process-related frustrations, issues and gaps. - Identify potential action-oriented options for process-related changes that can inform the management of future Town development. - Engage in an honest and informed exploration of the salient issues. - Engage meaningful multi-stakeholder participation and harness the collective insight of the group.